This article will discuss how we can describe a plantar wart contagious

 Plantar warts are very contagious and can spread to other parts of the body.
 They ought to be treated in order to stop them from spreading.
 They are exceedingly uncomfortable, annoying, and awkward to walk with.
 Thus, they must be taken out.

-There is currently no known treatment for plantar warts , however, there are numerous ways to treat them.
-The available treatments include the application of duct tape, mild acids, cryotherapy, laser therapy, etc. Moderate acids like salicylic acid, cantharidin, and dichloroacetic acid are the most frequently used treatment for plantar warts.
+Moderate acids like salicylic acid, cantharidin, and dichloroacetic acid are the most frequently used treatment for plantar warts.
 The plantar warts are treated with these acids externally.
 Treatment options include applying these acids to plantar warts for a few weeks.

 Cryotherapy can also be used to treat a condition.
 In this procedure, a chilly chemical like sodium nitride is used to freeze plantar warts.
 Plantar warts first turn black and then disappear after a few days.